Ahmed Abdul Qader: Office for the Administrative Review of Detained Enemy Combatants

 Ahmed Abdul chose to participate in his initial 2004 Combatant Status Review Tribunal.
 The United States Department of Defense published an 8-page summary of the transcript of his hearing.

 Ahmed Abdul requested fellow captive Abdul Aziz, the Al Wafa director, as a witness.
-Abdul Aziz stated he did not remember ever meeting Qadar, and since he didn't remember him Ahmed Abdul could never have worked for him.
+Abdul Aziz stated he did not remember ever meeting Qadar, and since he did not remember him Ahmed Abdul could never have worked for him.

 Habeas corpus petition

 Ahmed Abdul's habeas corpus petition was turned down in 2011.

 Formerly secret Joint Task Force Guantanamo assessment

 On April 25, 2011, whistleblower organization WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.

 A 13-page Joint Task Force Guantanamo detainee assessment was drafted about him on May 20, 2008.

 It was signed by camp commandant Rear Admiral David M Thomas Jr. who recommended continued detention.

 Guantanamo Review Task Force

 On January 21, 2009, the day he was inaugurated, United States President Barack Obama issued three Executive orders related to the detention of individuals in Guantanamo.

 He established a task force to re-review the status of all the remaining captives.
 Where the OARDEC officials reviewing the status of the captives were all "field grade" officers in the US military (Commanders, naval Captains, Lieutenant Colonels and Colonels) the officials seconded to the task force were drawn from not only the Department of Defense, but also from five other agencies, including the Departments of State, Justice, Homeland Security.
 President Obama gave the task force a year, and it recommended the release of Qader and 54 other individuals.